Overview

 We fund the following types of organizations:

-- National and regional organizations that fund, produce, and/or disseminate artfully crafted independent nonfiction multimedia stories on contemporary social issues for broadcast, web, and mobile.
+• National and regional organizations that fund, produce, and/or disseminate artfully crafted nonfiction storytelling projects on contemporary social issues for broadcast, web, and mobile.

-- National and regional organizations that provide training, mentorship, and support to diverse nonfiction multimedia creators at all stages of their careers.
+• National and regional organizations that provide grants, fellowships, training, mentoring, and support to diversify the talent pipeline for the field of nonfiction multimedia storytelling.

-- Organizations and activities that support the infrastructure for and contribute to learning and innovation in the field of nonfiction multimedia storytelling, including new forms of media, and explorations of practices that lead to greater accountability.
+• Organizations and activities that support the infrastructure for the nonfiction multimedia sector and contribute to learning and innovation in the field of nonfiction multimedia storytelling.

 Participatory Civic Media